 3. “Credit Mix”

-As we briefly mentioned, you can build credit in a variety of ways, such as using a business credit card, taking out loans, or establishing trade lines.
-This being said, future lenders want to know that you can appropriately manage your finances in any borrowing situation.
+As we briefly mentioned, you can build credit in a variety of ways, such as using a business credit card, taking out funding, or establishing trade lines.
+This being said, future funders want to know that you can appropriately manage your finances in any borrowing situation.
 Therefore, your “credit mix” will influence your business credit score—by taking out multiple forms of credit and managing them appropriately, you’ll be able to maximize your credit score in this category.

 4. Credit Utilization Ratio

 Reporting agencies want to see that you’re using the business credit you have responsibly, which means making payments regularly and not over-relying on the credit you’ve been extended.
 In evaluating your business credit score, then, credit bureaus will calculate your credit utilization ratio—for best results, you’ll want to keep your credit utilization at around 25% of the total amount you’ve been extended.

 Unfortunately, the business credit reporting process is not perfect and errors in reporting happen more often than you might think.
 This being said, debt or credit defaulting can be misattributed to your business credit report, which will severely lower your business credit score.
 To avoid these issues, you’ll want to monitor your credit reports regularly and request corrections promptly and in writing for any mistakes you might find.